sarthak268/filter-nn/README.md

 Here are some of the finding from the evaluation of the trained models.

+#### Sobel filter

 ![Sobel](media/sobel_layers.png)

 For the sobel filter, 3 convolutional layers seem to be optimal.
 We also use ReLU activations between layers.
 Performance with 2 and 4 convolutional layers also saturate to a similar loss (both train and validation) but with 3 layers, the convergence is faster.
 Sobel filter does not work well with just one layer (loss converges to 0.3 which is significantly higher than that of >1 layers).

 These are the images I got from the trained models.
-These are input images, target images after applying the filter and the output images from our model respectively.
+These are input images (left), target images after applying the sobel filter (middle), and the output images from our model (right), respectively.

 <p align="center">
   <img src="media/sobel/images_input.png" width="30%" alt="Input Images">